Google Analytics 4 for Shopify: complete setup guide 2026

 1. Product abandonment remarketing

-Filter users with view_item but no add_to_cart events.
-These users showed interest but didn't buy.
+Filter users with view_item but no add_to_cart.
+These showed interest but did not purchase.

 Action: Retarget with product-specific ads via Google Ads or Meta.
 Test different hooks: